cthet/design_patterns/structural_patterns/composite/README.md

 **Advantages:**

-1. **Simplified singleton.factory.Client Code:** Clients can treat composite structures and individual objects uniformly without being concerned about their concrete classes.
+1. **Simplified singleton.factory_method.Client Code:** Clients can treat composite structures and individual objects uniformly without being concerned about their concrete classes.
 This simplifies client code when dealing with complex tree structures.

 2. **Flexibility in Structure:** The composite pattern allows for building complex objects by recursively composing them in a tree structure.
 This provides great flexibility in defining structures that can be as deep and as complex as needed.